Bringing the Three Lines of Defense to Life

 Overview

 The heart of this project was redefining how first-line employees and second-line risk partners work together.
-The goal was to move away from an approval-seeking habit and toward first-line employees owning risk decisions, while turning to the second line for advice when they needed it.
-Over the course of a month, I led the rollout of four short eLearning modules that took the Three Lines of Defense model out of policy slides and into familiar, everyday situations.
-I owned the project from analysis through design, development, and evaluation so the experience fit into busy workdays and felt directly tied to the decisions people were already making.
+The goal was to shift away from approval-seeking and toward first-line ownership, while positioning the second line as an advisor when needed.
+Over one month, I led the rollout of four short eLearning modules that moved the Three Lines of Defense model out of policy language and into everyday situations.
+I owned the work end to end, from discovery and stakeholder alignment through build, launch communications, and evaluation, so the experience fit busy workdays and supported consistent decision-making on the job.

 *Some details of this project and internal materials are confidential.
 This case study focuses on my role, process, and outcomes; specifics have been generalized and no internal content is shown.